Trihedraf/dbxgl/readme.md

 Requires python 3.6 or higher

 ## Directory Structure
-The structure of the games folder is
+The structure of the games folder is as follows.
     - GameName
     |- *.dbxgl
     |- dosbox-x.conf

 ## Per Game Config
-The .dbxgl file needs to be placed next to the per game dosbox config with these options set
+The .dbxgl file needs to be placed next to the per game dosbox config with the following options set.
 ```ini
 [Game]
 Name = {GameName}